-As we discussed in section~\ref{subsec:nucleon}, the \AFTER program offers an unprecedented playground to study the excess of charm at high $x$.
-Not only a detector such as that of LHCb used in the fixed-target mode can access the high negative $x_F$, it also have a wide coverage close to $40\%$~\cite{private:Riehn} of the weighted charm cross section, $x_F^2 d\sigma/dx_F$ which is quasi proportional to the neutrino flux.
-As a comparison, in the collider mode, it covers less than 10 \% of the same weighted cross section~\cite{Ulrich:2015uwb}.
-In other words, the charmed hadron measurements of the AFTER@LHC programme can provide the most decisive constraintss on the non-pertubative charm content in the proton in the region relevant to understand the neutrino-from-charm flux. \cf{fig:charm_neutrinos} shows the uncertainties on the neutrino flux due to that on the IC in the projectile proton~\cite{Giannini:2018utr} (see also~\cite{Laha:2016dri}).
+As we discussed in section~\ref{subsec:nucleon}, the \AFTER programme offers a novel playground to study the excess of charm at high-$x$.
+Not only a detector such as that of LHCb used in the fixed-target mode can access the high negative $x_F$, it also has a wide coverage close to $40\%$~\cite{private:Riehn} of the weighted charm cross section, $x_F^2 d\sigma/dx_F$ which is quasi proportional to the neutrino flux.
+As a comparison, in the collider mode, it covers less than 10\% of the same weighted cross section~\cite{Ulrich:2015uwb}.
+In other words, the charmed hadron measurements of the AFTER@LHC programme can provide the most decisive constraints on the non-pertubative charm content in the proton in the region relevant to understand the neutrino-from-charm flux. \cf{fig:charm_neutrinos} shows the uncertainties on the neutrino flux due to that on the IC in the projectile proton~\cite{Giannini:2018utr} (see also~\cite{Laha:2016dri}).

 \paragraph{Antiproton cross section and UHECR Monte-Carlo tuning}